DomiKamu/OhmerPrems/README.md

 ------

-###### IMPORTANT - ABOUT INSTALLATION: from your "***documents/Rack/plugins-v1***" directory, if existing, never touch "***Ohmer***" subdirectory (in case you're already using regular "Ohmer Modules", like KlokSpid, Metriks, RKD, etc), so please understand "***OhmerPrems***" is a SEPARATE plugin and never replace (or merge) with existing "***Ohmer***", anyway!
-PLEASE ALWAYS USE DIRECTORY NAMES PROVIDED FROM RESPECTIVE DOWNLOADED .ZIP FILES TO AVOID ISSUES!
+###### IMPORTANT - ABOUT INSTALLATION: from your "***documents/Rack/plugins-v1***" directory, if existing, never touch "***Ohmer***" subdirectory (in case you're already using regular "Ohmer Modules", like KlokSpid, Metriks, RKD, etc), so please understand "***OhmerPrems***" is a SEPARATE plugin and never replace (or merge) with existing other folder, anyway!
+PLEASE ALWAYS USE DIRECTORY NAMES PROVIDED FROM RESPECTIVE DOWNLOADED .ZIP FILES TO AVOID ISSUES/CONFICTS!

 "***OhmerPrems***" subdirectory hosts either free or full version (simply delete existing "OhmerPrems" directory first, then replace it by provided from downloaded full version .zip archive file, for OhmerPrems members).
 Free version plugin.dll/plugin.so/plugin.dylib is smaller than full equivalent, because unavailble samples for disabled drum machines aren't implemented.

 When installed, from Rack's browser, QuadPercs module is listed by Brands into "Ohmer Modules".
-QuadPercs module is also listed into "Drum" category when you're browsing by tags.
+QuadPercs module is also listed into "Drum" and/or "Quad" categories when you're browsing by tags.

 ------